eclipse-iofog/iofog.org/content/docs/1.3.0/tools/iofogctl/application-yaml-spec.md

 For a complete documentation of all available `iofogctl` commands, please see [our github repository](https://github.com/eclipse-iofog/iofogctl/blob/v1.3.0-beta/docs/md/iofogctl.md)

+### Note for those upgrading from a previous version

+We have updated the yml spec significantly, and while these are small changes in practice, your current yml files will fail to deploy on 1.3.0

+To translate your yml files to the new spec, please see these [quick changes](./translating.html)

 ## Application

 An application is a set of microservices working together to achieve one specific purpose (I.E: One microservice collecting and formatting data, another one displaying the data in a user friendly way)